Contents:

 Gobrecht Dollar (1836-1839)

 They are rare and wanted by collectors for their beauty and historical value.
-They were part of an effort to reintroduce the silver dollar after a hiatus in production and are notable for their artistic design and rarity.
+They were part of an effort to reintroduce the silver specimen after a hiatus in production and are notable for their artistic design and rarity.

-How much does such a silver dollar worth?
-Gobrecht dollars can range from $5,000 to $100,000 or more.
+How much is a silver dollar worth in silver if we talk about this one?
+Gobrecht pieces can range from $5,000 to $100,000 or more.

 Factors of Value: Limited mintage and historical significance.